fvmassoli/Advanced-Lane-Lines-ComputerVision/writeup.md

 The color mask is applied through the method apply_color_threshold() implemented in the cell 6 of the notebook.
 The color threshold is applied to an hsv image.
 The conversion from the RGB to the HSV color spaces has been implemented using the cv2.cvtColor() function.

 A gradient threshold has also been applied by means of the sobel operators.
-The code the graident mask is located into the `gradient_threhold.py` file (lines 62-71).
+The code for the gradient mask is located into the `gradient_threhold.py` file (lines 62-71).

 I then combined the color and gradient masks by calling method get_color_gradient_combined() implemented in the cell 6 of the notebook.
-Here is an example of graient and color thresholds applied to a test image:
+Here is an example of gradient and color thresholds applied to a test image:

 ![alt text](https://github.com/fvmassoli/CarND-Advanced-Lane-Lines-P4/blob/master/output_images/pipeline_result_images/color_gradient_threshold.jpg " ")